Symptoms of latex allergy include watery or itchy eyes, wheezing, hives, flushing or a skin rash, itching, or swelling.

 How is a latex allergy treated?

 Your healthcare provider may give you certain medicines to ease your symptoms.
-But the only way to treat this type of allergy is to stay away from items with latex.
+The only way to treat or prevent this type of allergy is to stay away from items with latex.
 Products that may have latex are:

 Pacifiers, bottle nipples

 These medical supplies can also have latex in them:

 Surgical and exam gloves

 There are items that can be used in place of these items.
 They are made from vinyl, plastic, or silicone.